citysciencelab/cut-mobilities-of-care-masterportal/modules/tools/README.md

 ## Description

 All tools appearing in the menu "tools" are located in this folder.
 Entries are maintained in a list.
 Each list entry has a title, a glyphicon, and an active state (default: `false`).
-All attributes are optional and controlled in the `config.js` file.
+All attributes are optional and controlled in the `config.json` file.
 The order of tools in the configuration file determines the order of tools in the portal UI.

-### List of available tools
+### A selection of available tools

+For a complete list, please see chapter *Portalconfig.menu.tools.children* in the `config.json` file.

 * parcelSearch (Parcel search)
 * gfi (GetFeatureInfo)
-* coord (Coordinate request)
+* supplyCoord (Coordinate request)
 * print (Printing)
 * measure (Measuring)
 * draw (Drawing)